allen-garvey/dithermark/README.md

 * Type `make` to compile the project
 * (If you run into any errors at this point, first check that you have all the needed dependencies for the project.
 Then type `make clean`, `make install`, and `make` again, and see if that fixes your problem).
 * Type `npm start` to start a local development server, after which you should be able to view the site at [localhost:3000](http://localhost:3000)

+## Creating release build

+To create a release build (JavaScript is minified and logging and debugging features are turned off or removed)

+* Type `make release` (requires optional release dependencies)
+* To reset everything, so you can create a debug build again, type `make reset` and `make`

 ## Know Issues